Career HubResume

 Should you lie on your resume?

 Can you lie on your resume?
 Yes.
 Do people lie on their resumes?
-Absolutely.
+Also yes.
 Should you lie on your resume?
-No.
+Absolutely not.

 Think of it this way: emphasizing your strengths is the green area, exaggerating is yellow, and outright lying is red.
 Avoiding one of the biggest resume mistakes by staying in the green ensures you present yourself accurately and professionally.